 Choosing an S-corporation to form your business comes with several impressive tax advantages.
 You don’t pay corporate income tax, and your social security and Medicare taxes are lower.
-In fact, profits are allocated to shareholders and taxed at that point.
+Profits are allocated to shareholders and taxed at that point.

 However, an S-corporation’s health insurance can be a tricky matter.
 While S-corp employees can claim employee health insurance as a tax-free benefit, shareholders who own more than 2% of the company stock don’t get this same perk.
-For these individuals, tax-advantaged health insurance is more complicated.
+For these individuals, S-corp health insurance deduction is more complicated.

-In this article, we’ll go over everything S-corp owners must do to receive company-sponsored health insurance, how to properly deduct those expenses from their taxes, and how a health reimbursement arrangement (HRA) affects their eligibility.
+This article will go over everything S-corp owners must do to receive company-sponsored health insurance, how to deduct those expenses from their taxes properly, and how flexible health benefits affect their eligibility.

 As an owner, can my S-corp pay my health insurance?

-Most people assume all businesses can provide health insurance to their employees, including owners, on a tax-free basis.
+Most people assume all businesses can provide health insurance to their employees, including owners, tax-free.
 While this is true for C-corporations, it isn’t the case for S-corps.

 Shareholders owning greater than 2% of stock must include their health insurance costs paid through the company as income, according to Internal Revenue Code Section 707(c), making the amount subject to income tax.